Supported platforms are:

 Also take a look at Where does Kyno store its data?

-Yes, we've started with support for RED RAW R3D which is available since version 1.6 and we're looking at ProRes RAW, BMD RAW, ARRI RAW and Adobe DNG next.
+We currently support RED RAW R3D and Blackmagic RAW and we're looking at ProRes RAW, ARRIRAW, Canon Cinema RAW Light and Adobe DNG next.

 Yes.
 You can do that by either dragging the folder into the workspace section or using the menu above the tree (cog icon) and select "Add folder to workspace".
 This is essentially like a bookmark or favourite in Finder.